You might not be able to signup with us right now as we are currently experiencing a downtime of 15 mins on our product. Request you to bear with us.

 b.
 HOTP: This type of OTP is event-based; each new password is generated only after the previous one has been used or an event has triggered the generation.
 HOTP is less common than TOTP but is used in scenarios where time-based generation is not feasible.

-The Evolving Landscape of OTP Tex Messages
+The Evolving Landscape of OTP Text Messages

 The OTP text message industry is continually evolving, driven by advances in technology and shifts in consumer behavior.
 For example, with silent network authentication, user wouldn’t even have to input the OTP text message himself.